kronga/auto_distrebution_fitting_simulated_annealing/README.md

 ## Getting started
-1. Clone the repo
+1. Clone the repo.
-2. Create a folder "data" and a folder "results" inside the project's folder.
-3. Run the project from the 'main.py' file (python main.py or python3 main.py from the terminal)
+2. Run the project from the 'main.py' file (python main.py or python3 main.py from the terminal).

 ## Dependencies
 - Python               3.7.1